MMA-org/ML-Microclimate-Analysis/docs/source/configurations.md

 **Details:**

 - `ignore_index`: Index for the class to ignore during loss calculation.
 Use `None` if no class should be ignored.
-- `weights`: Whether to use class weights to balance contributions from imbalanced classes.
-Set to True to enable.
-- `normalize`: Method for normalizing class weights.
+- `weighting_strategy`: Method for normalizing class weights.
   - `max`: Scales weights relative to the maximum weight.
   - `sum`: Scales weights so their sum equals 1.
-  - `none`: Uses raw, unnormalized weights
+  - `raw`: Uses raw, unnormalized weights
   - `balanced`: Adjusts weights to ensure equal contribution from all classes.
+  - `none`: Do not normalize weights
 - `alpha`: Weight for the Cross-Entropy Loss component in the combined loss.
 - `beta`: Weight for the Dice Loss component in the combined loss.